 B-104: SNAP E&T Outreach

 Outreach attempts must be made using the letter generated by WorkInTexas.com.
 Boards may follow up the initial outreach attempt with another contact method, such as by phone.
-Outreach letters must be sent to mandatory E&T participants using the physical address that is transmitted from HHSC to TWC via the interface and recorded in WorkInTexas.com.
+Outreach letters must be sent to SNAP recipients using the physical address that is transmitted from HHSC to TWC via the interface and recorded in WorkInTexas.com.

 SNAP E&T outreach attempts must be documented in WorkInTexas.com and must contain:

-time, date, and place to which the mandatory work registrant must report in order to begin SNAP E&T activities;
+time, date, and place to which the mandatory work registrant or ABAWD aged 60–64 must report in order to begin SNAP E&T activities;

 name and telephone number of a contact person at the Workforce Solutions Office;